 Similar to humans, when winter rolls around dogs may change their eating and exercise habits because of the weather.
 In actual fact, dogs need more calories in winter months to keep them warm.
 And while some dogs like eating larger meals and wearing dog coats, others detest it.
 If you want to keep your dog healthy this winter, then follow some of our advice above.
 All of these tips will ensure that your dog stays healthy all winter long.

 Note: If you notice any changes in your dog’s health, please see a veterinarian for diagnosis.
 Dietary changes should be discussed with your veterinarian before implementation.

 Guest Author Bio:

 Veselina Dzhingarova is a traveler by soul and a pet lover.
-She is trying to live a better life using only natural products and eating healthy food and in her believes this should be followed both for human beings and pets world.
+She is trying to live a better life using only natural products and eating healthy food and believes this should be followed both for human beings and pets.